 The Cree Regional Authority and Kativik will receive ongoing federal transfers to help them oversee health and social services delivery, education, and local law enforcement.
 The funding for health care comes from Quebec and includes some health services not included in provincial programs for the general public.
 The funding for Education comes from both Quebec and Canada.
-The regional school boards can, in cooperation with the province of Quebec, decide on alternative school calendars, teacher qualifications, courses, textbooks, and programs; also the first language of instruction is Cree or Inuktitut.
+The regional school boards can, in cooperation with the province of Quebec, decide on alternative school calendars, teacher qualifications, courses, textbooks, and programs.
+The primary language of instruction is Cree or Inuktitut.

 On Category II lands, only Indigenous persons may trap and fish for personal or commercial purposes.
 They may hunt for personal or community use.

 Category I lands are for the exclusive use of the Cree (or Inuit).
-They represent about 1% of the total lands in the JBNQA area.
-Again, they can only be hunted, trapped or fished by Indigenous people.
+They represent about 1% of the total lands in the JBNQA area, and coincide with where the Cree and Inuit communities are located.
+Category I lands can only be hunted, trapped or fished by Indigenous people.
 Again, hunting can only be for personal or community use.
 On Category I lands, Indigenous people may run or own commercial forestry operations, subject to provincial government approval.